Right-wing populism

-Right-wing populism in the Western world is generally associated with ideologies such as anti-environmentalism, anti-globalization, nativism, and protectionism.
-In Europe, the term is often used to describe groups, politicians, and political parties generally known for their opposition to immigration, especially from the Muslim world, and for Euroscepticism.
-Right-wing populists may support expanding the welfare state, but only for those they deem fit to receive it; this concept has been referred to as "welfare chauvinism".
+Right-wing populism has associations with authoritarianism, while some far-right populists draw comparisons to fascism.
+Right-wing populism in the Western world is sometimes associated with ideologies such as anti-environmentalism, anti-globalisation, nativism, and protectionism.
+In Europe the term is often used to describe groups, politicians and political parties generally known for their opposition to immigration, especially from the Muslim world, and for Euroscepticism.
+Some right-wing populists may support expanding the welfare state, but only for those they deem fit to receive it; this concept has been referred to as "welfare chauvinism".
+Since the Great Recession, European right-wing populist movements began to grow in popularity, in large part due to increasing opposition to immigration from the Middle East and Africa, rising Euroscepticism and discontent with the economic policies of the European Union.

 From the 1990s, right-wing populist parties became established in the legislatures of various democracies.
-Although extreme right-wing movements in the United States (where they are normally referred to as the "radical right") are usually characterized as separate entities, some writers consider them to be a part of a broader, right-wing populist phenomenon.
+Right-wing populism has remained the dominant political force in the Republican Party in the United States since the 2010s.
+Although extreme right-wing movements in the United States (where they are normally referred to as the "radical right") are usually characterised as separate entities, some writers consider them to be a part of a broader, right-wing populist phenomenon.
+The American businessman and media personality Donald Trump won the 2016 and 2024 US presidential elections after running on platforms founded on right-wing populist themes.

-Since the Great Recession, European right-wing populist movements such as Brothers of Italy, the National Rally (formerly the National Front) in France, the Party for Freedom and the Forum for Democracy in the Netherlands, the Finns Party, the Sweden Democrats, Danish People's Party, the Freedom Party of Austria, the UK Independence Party and the Brexit Party began to grow in popularity, in large part due to increasing opposition to immigration from the Middle East and Africa, rising Euroscepticism and discontent with the economic policies of the European Union.
-American businessman and media personality Donald Trump won the 2016 United States presidential election after running on a platform that included right-wing populist themes.